Aram-Anderson/site2.0/_posts/2017-06-05-guessinggame4.md

 categories:  tech
 comments: true
 ---
-At the end of the < href="https://mrpants.io/2017/guessinggame3/"> last post</a> here's what was going on:
+At the end of the <a href="https://mrpants.io/2017/guessinggame3/"> last post</a> here's what was going on:
 ```ruby
 secret_number = rand(1..100)
 puts "I have generated a random number for you to guess, what is your guess?"